brucek/trolly/README.md

 npm run dev-server
 ```

-Open `http://localhost:8080` in your browser, and you will see this text: 'It's works!'.
+Open `http://localhost:8080`, and you will see this message in your browser: `It's works!`.

-From here you have several options.
-Either setup and run a HTTP server on port 8081, or setup and run 'mocha' browser tests in your prefered browser.
+From here you have several options- either setup and run a HTTP server on port 8081, or setup and run `mocha` browser tests in your prefered browser.

 ## Installation